zyw9825/SWT-Resnet/README.md

 # Project Completion Notice

+Due to the collaborative nature of this project, some parts of the content cannot be disclosed as requested by our partners.
+However, the remaining code has been made publicly available (see the code files for details).
-Due to the collaborative nature of this work with the research institute, which involves confidential content, a model training and validation platform has been designed using a PyQt interface.
-The executable program can be found in the folder [ui](https://drive.google.com/drive/folders/19WTJaTktcYu04aykjz4FIQC4vjkOUnEP?usp=drive_link).
+To facilitate the verification of our experimental results, we have developed a model training and validation platform with a PyQt-based interface.
+The executable program can be found in the "[ui](https://drive.google.com/drive/folders/19WTJaTktcYu04aykjz4FIQC4vjkOUnEP?usp=drive_link)" folder.

 The code publicly shares the design concepts of SWT-ResNet50 and the usage of the stationary wavelet transform.
 However, the actual implementation of the network architecture and training process is left to the user.
 Please note that the functions `wave1` through `wave4` within the SWT-ResNet50 network architecture need to be specifically designed for your tasks while maintaining channel merging with the backbone network.